Social work internship jobs in Dayton, OH - 560 jobs

 1-3 years experience in a health care setting; Psychiatric/mental health experience required.

-Physical Requirements: The physical demands of this position are consistent with those performed in a normal office environment, including occasional lifting, carrying, pushing or pulling, and sufficient manual dexterity to operate standard office equipment and ability to use a computer.
-Must have an ease of mobility to be able to frequently move through the Lindner Center of Hope.
-All candidates extended conditional offer of employment will be subject to a WebCheck (BCI & FBI Fingerprinting).
+Physical Requirements: The physical demands of this position are consistent with those performed in a normal office environment, including occasional lifting, carrying, pushing, or pulling, sufficient manual dexterity to operate standard office equipment, and the ability to use a computer.
+Must have an ease of mobility to be able to frequently move through the Lindner Center of HOPE.
+All candidates extended conditional offer of employment will be subject to will conduct a WebCheck (BCI & FBI Fingerprinting).
 Fingerprints will be submitted to the Bureau of Criminal Investigation (BCI) and the Federal Bureau of Investigation (FBI).
 The reports from these agencies will include criminal record information.
-Lindner Center of Hope will follow the requirements for employment based on the State of Ohio Administrative Code 5122-30-31, and any other regulatory requirements regarding criminal background checks.
-Lindner Center of Hope also reserves the right to obtain Consumer Reports and/or Investigative Consumer Reports as defined in the Federal Fair Credit Reporting ACT (FCRA).
+Lindner Center of HOPE will follow the requirements for employment based on the State of Ohio Administrative Code 5122-30-31, and any other regulatory requirements regarding criminal background checks.
+Lindner Center of HOPE also reserves the right to obtain Consumer Reports and/or Investigative Consumer Reports as defined in the Federal Fair Credit Reporting ACT (FCRA).

 Lindner Center of Hope is an equal opportunity employer, and all qualified applicants will receive consideration for employment without regard to race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state or local laws.